revelaction/privage/README.md

 ## Show the contents of a credentials file

-the command `show` presents in the terminal the login and the password:
+The command `show` presents in the terminal the login and the password of a credential file:

 ```console
 privage show somewebsite.com@loginname